(888) 552-6760 SCHEDULE AN APPOINTMENT

 Carcinoid syndrome symptoms

-The most common symptom of carcinoid syndrome is flushing of the face, which occurs in about 85 percent of patients with this disease.
-The face, neck and upper torso may become warm and dark pink to red in color for as little as 30 seconds to as long as 30 minutes.
+Facial flushing: The most common symptom of carcinoid syndrome is flushing of the face, which occurs in about 85 percent of patients with this disease.
+The face, neck and upper torso may become warm and dark pink or red in color for 30 seconds to 30 minutes.

 Stress, alcohol, certain foods and heavy exercise may exacerbate these and other symptoms, which include: